 Each year Free Label provides a total of $10 000 CAD in funding available through the Empowerful Incubator.
 Members can apply for a portion of the pot with a pitch on how it will be used.
 Funding will be divvied out to multiple business owners based on need.

 HOW TO APPLY

 Each year we accept a maximum of 10 new spots to the Empowerful Incubator in order to keep the group intimate and to keep funding accessible.

-As part of the Empowerful Incubator program you will receive access to our internal support Facebook group as a way to connect with other BIPOC entrepreneurs, quarterly virtual mentorship events from industry experts, and the chance to apply for private funding from our $10 000 pot twice a year.
+Members of the Empowerful Incubator program receive access to our internal support Facebook group as a way to connect with other BIPOC entrepreneurs, quarterly virtual mentorship events from industry experts, and the chance to apply for private funding from our $10 000 pot twice a year.